UltimaOmega474/BigComBoy/README.md

 ## License

-Angbe is open source and distributed under the MIT License.
-See LICENSE.md for details.
+SunBoy is open source and distributed under the MIT License.
+See LICENSE.txt for details.